skissler/PediatricPrescribing_Chronic/notes/sk_notes.md

 Alright, the reduction code is cleaned and things still seem to be running happily.
 The full extraction code is still running.
 Enough for the morning; will return later.

+# 30 Aug 2022

+It looks like the full extraction succeeded from yesterday - it took about four and a half hours, which isn't terrible.
+Now I'm going to see if the rest of the code works on the newly extracted stuff: